shadow1666/Computer_Vision_Projects/README.md

 ## Computer_vision_projects
-This repository contains my projects relating to Computer Vision.
+This repository contains  projects relating to Computer Vision.
 Belows are brief description and demonstration of these projects:

 1. [Traffic segmentation with Mask_RCNN](#traffic-segmentation-with-Mask_RCNN)